Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1943:

-After having chased Fernhill for over 3 hours the U-boat fired a torpedo which hit her in the engine room, port side at 00:40 GMT Aug.
+After having chased Fernhill for over 3 hours the U-boat fired a torpedo which hit her in the engine room, port side at 00:40 GMT on Aug.
 7, resulting in a tremendous explosion.
 The motor lifeboat and the port boat were completely destroyed with parts of them flung high into the air.
 She listed to port and sank in the course of 5 minutes, position 06 58N 19 15W (depth: 2600 fathoms).
-The starboard lifeboats were launched but the explosions had messed up the tackles and several of those who were in them fell into the water when the boats were lowered (they were later picked up).
+The starboard lifeboats were launched but the explosion had messed up the tackles and several of those who were in them fell into the water when the boats were lowered (they were later picked up).
 The majority of the crew had to jump overboard from the after deck as the ship sank and 15 of them managed to get onto rafts floating nearby.
 These had been launched by Able Seaman Egge who was later credited with saving the 15 lives.
 About 5 minutes after the ship had gone down they saw a U-boat circling in among the debris for a few minutes, then about 20 minutes later they again saw a U-boat (they believed it to be a different one), which later disappeared in the same direction as the first one.

-In the course of a couple of hours 39 men had been assembled in 2 lifeboats (1 of which was damaged and leaking) and 3 rafts.
+In the course of a couple of hours, 39 men had been assembled in 2 lifeboats (1 of which was damaged and leaking) and 3 rafts.
 5 were found to be missing, though Gunner Henrietts (Harrlits?) believed that a crew member had been picked up from the water by the U-boat - this was, in fact, 3rd engineer Nils Bremer Johannesen; I have no further details on what later happened to him.
 3 of the missing men were believed to have been killed in the engine room when the torpedo struck there, while Gunner E. C. Smith had been on deck, but was not seen after the ship had gone down.
 The 3rd engineer had also been seen on deck.

-At 08:25 GMT a Catalina aircraft came over the lifeboats and dropped several packages containing food, water, clothes, cigarettes, radio etc., and signalled that help was on its way.
+At 08:25 GMT, a Catalina aircraft came over the lifeboats and dropped several packages containing food, water, clothes, cigarettes, radio etc., and signalled that help was on its way.
 At about 10 in the morning of Aug.
 8 another Catalina came over and dropped more food and water, then at 14:15 the American M/T Idaho picked them all up, position 07 13N 19 59W.
-The boats were also taken on board, but the rafts were set adrift.
+The boats were also hauled on board, but the rafts were set adrift.
 Idaho arrived Freetown in the morning of Aug.
 10, where the officers were given rooms at Grand Hotel (British Sailors' Society) while the others were accommodated at The British Seamen's Mission (The Grammar School).
+19 of the survivors were later given passage to Liverpool on the British Rangitiki, which was on a voyage from Buenos Aires and Montevideo and arrived Liverpool, via Freetown, on Sept.
+24 (having sailed in Convoy SL 136 - see this external page).
+The maritime hearings were held there on Sept.
+28-1943 with the captain, the 1st and 2nd mates, the boatswain, Able Seaman Swan, and Mechanic A. H. Karlsen appearing.

 Crew List: